senakicir/ntds_project/README.md

 - `--only-features` : Only calculates and saves features (Default: False)
 - `--graph-statistics`: Report Graph Statistics (Default:None)
 - `--genres` : List of genres used for classification (Default: None)
-- `--num-classes` : Number of classes randomly chosen for classification (Default: None)
+- `--num-classes` : Specify the number of top genres used for classification (Default: None)
 - `--threshold` : Threshold for the weights of edges (Default: 0.66)
 - `--plot-graph`: Plot the Graph using PyGSP (Default: False)
 - `--dataset-size`: Size of dataset used (Default: 'small')